The City of Lost Children: Plot

 Back at Krank's oil rig, Irvin tricks one of the clones into releasing a plea for help in the form of a bottled dream telling the story of what is going on on the oil rig.
 It reaches One, Miette, and the diver, and the latter remembers that he was the scientist who made them, and that the oil rig was his laboratory before Krank and Martha attacked him and pushed him off it to take it for themselves, leaving him for dead in the water.
-They all converge on the rig; the diver to destroy it and the duo to rescue Denree.
+They all converge on the rig; the diver to destroy it, and One and Miette to rescue Denrée.

-Miette is almost killed by Martha, but the diver harpoons her.
-She then finds Denree asleep in Krank's dream-extracting machine, and Irvin tells her that to release him she must use the machine to enter the dream herself.
+Miette is almost killed by Martha, who is harpooned to death by the diver, pretending her "allergy to iron".
+Miette then finds Denrée asleep in Krank's dream-extracting machine, and Irvin tells her that to release him she must use the machine to enter the dream herself.
 In the dream world, she meets Krank and makes a deal with him to replace the boy as the source of the dream; Krank fears a trap but plays along, believing himself to be in control.
 Miette then uses her imagination to control the dream and turn it into an infinite loop, destroying Krank's mind.
 One and Miette rescue all the children, while the now-deranged diver loads the rig with dynamite and straps himself to one of its legs.
 The diver regains his senses as everyone is rowing away and pleads with his remaining creations to come back to rescue him, but a seabird lands on the handle of the blasting machine, blowing up him and the rig.